 - Here is a Lenten prayer that the family may pray every night from Ash Wednesday to the first Saturday in Lent, to turn the family's spiritual focus towards this holy season.

-Stational churches are the churches that are appointed for special morning and evening services during Lent, Easter and some other important days.
-The tradition started in order to strengthen the sense of community within the Church in Rome, as this system meant that the Holy Father would visit each part of the city and celebrate Mass with the congregation.
+Roman Stational churches or station churches are the churches that are appointed for special morning and evening services during Lent, Easter and some other important days during the Liturgical Year.
+This ancient Roman tradition started in order to strengthen the sense of community within the Church in Rome, as this system meant that the Holy Father would visit each part of the city and celebrate Mass with the congregation.

-The first stational church during Lent is St. Sabina at the Aventine.
-It was built in the 5th century, presumably at the site of the original Titulus Sabinae, a church in the home of Sabina who had been martyred c.
+The first stational church during Lent is Santa Sabina at the Aventine (Basilica of St. Sabina).
+It was built in the 5th century, presumably at the site of the original Titulus Sabinae, a church in the home of St. Sabina who had been martyred c.
 114. The tituli were the first parish churches in Rome.
-St Dominic lived in the adjacent monastery for a period soon before his death in 1221.
-Among other residents of the monastery were St Thomas Aquinas.
+St. Dominic lived in the adjacent monastery for a period soon before his death in 1221.
+Among other residents of the monastery were St. Thomas Aquinas.